-Tandoori cooking is one of the world’s favourites.
-Although most of us think of Tandoori foods as being Indian (think Tandoori Chicken with the freshest of Naan breads) , it’s a style used from the Causcas, down through Turkey and the Middle East right through to South Asia.
+Tandoori cooking is one of the world’s favorites.
+Although most of us think of Tandoori foods as being Indian (think Tandoori Chicken with the freshest of Naan bread), it’s a style used from the Causcas, down through Turkey and the Middle East right through to South Asia.

 You’ll need these materials:

 - 1 bag of General Purpose Gravel

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer

 This video will be a great help when you start making your tandoor!